How to Make Bing Bars

 Homemade Bing Bars

 These look and taste just like Bing candy bars.
 The ones I made are actually the size of Bing bars.
-To make bite sized candies, make the cherry center smaller or when serving cut the bars in fourths.
-Makes a very pretty plate of candy.
+To make bite sized candies, make the cherry center smaller.
+Alternatively, you can cut the bars in fourths when serving.
+This makes a very pretty plate of candy.

 - ---Cherry Center---